quicwg/datagram/draft-ietf-quic-datagram.md

   context between a reliable QUIC stream and flow of unreliable QUIC datagrams.
   This can reduce the latency required for handshakes.

-- QUIC uses a more nuanced loss recovery mechanism than the DTLS handshake, which has a basic packet loss retransmission timer.
+- QUIC uses a more nuanced loss recovery mechanism than the DTLS handshake.
 This can allow loss recovery to occur more quickly for QUIC data.

 - QUIC datagrams are subject to QUIC congestion control.
 Providing a single congestion control for both reliable and unreliable data can be more effective